 Using a single blend of Thailand-sourced Arabica Coffee that’s roasted fresh daily, Alchemist sees coffee-brewing as a science—following a formula that includes the perfect brewing temperature, right down to decimal placings.

 Alchemist at International Plaza.
 10 Anson Road #01-34, Singapore 079903.

 For a full list of locations, click here.

 Helmed by the team behind the famous Assembly Coffee, Atlas Coffeehouse offers both great coffee and delicious nosh at affordable prices.
 It’s no wonder that there’s usually a snaking queue, especially during brunch on weekends.

 There’s a whole range of coffee to pick from here, from espressos and affogatos to cold brews.
 Discerning coffee lovers will be able to pick coffee from their preferred origins, with beans sourced from Kenya, Colombia and Ethiopia.

-Peckish visitors can dig into a variety of brunch favourites—go healthy with the Atlas Superbowl or indulge in a decadent meal of bacon and waffles.
+Peckish visitors can dig into a variety of brunch favourites—go healthy with the smashed avocado and watermelon, or dig into rosti with bacon fennel sauce and a cheese frankfurter.